cogentcore/core/README.md

-# packman
+# tools
-The package manger for GoKi that handles the installation, updating, creation, configuration, building, packaging, and releasing of packages, including the GoKi user and developer tools.
+Command line and GUI tools for developing apps and libraries using the GoKi framework.